-The main settlement areas of the Parish are separated by an area of farmland Green Gap The western section contains most of the historical property, and the eastern section is mainly post war residential houses and bungalows adjoining the village of East Wittering.
+The main settlement areas of the Parish are separated by an area of farmland referred to as the Green Gap.
+The western section contains most of the historical property, and the eastern section is mainly post war residential houses and bungalows adjoining the village of East Wittering.
 The southern section consists of houses adjacent to the sea.
 Within the farmland there are further settlements at Ellanore and Rookwood to the north overlooking the harbour, Redlands, Chapel Lane, Piggery Hall Lane and the south of Shipton Green.
 The total area is approximately 3,500 acres of which 2,100 acres are arable farmland.
+These smaller areas of countryside are referred to as green Lungs.